A field guide to the birds of plain English

 Threats

-Lack of visual aids, walls of text, inaccessible elements
+Lack of visual aids, walls of text, inaccessible content

 A plain English field checklist